balanced/balanced-docs/overview/getting_started.rst

     balanced.bankAccount.validateRoutingNumber('123457890') // fails

-.. js:function:: balanced.bankAccount.validate(object)
+.. js:function:: balanced.bankAccount.validate(bankAccountDataObject)

   Performs a suite of checks on the submitted bank account data and returns a dictionary of errors.
 Will return an empty dictionary if there are no errors.

-  :param object.bank_code: The bank routing number to validate
+  :param bankAccountDataObject.bank_code: The bank routing number to validate
-  :param object.account_number: the account number to perform a sanity check on
+  :param bankAccountDataObject.account_number: the account number to perform a sanity check on
-  :param object.name: the name on the bank account to perform a sanity check on
+  :param bankAccountDataObject.name: the name on the bank account to perform a sanity check on
   :returns: ``{}`` if all fields are valid, else a dictionary of errors otherwise.

   .. warning::